HMobaideen/expedia-sde-exercise/README.md

 **Pagination**

-used Primeng paginator component **Custom Component**, where the current page of hotels list did not reset to page 1 when set hotels list to a new result.
+> used Primeng paginator component **Custom Component**, where the current page of hotels list will be the last navigated page, when search a new result.

 ## Author